RafaB15/Tandil-JobVacancy/features/specs.md

 Scenario: on-demand with no offers
-    Given there is Pepe user with a on-demand susbcription When I get the report for the current month
+    Given there is Pepe user with a on-demand subscription When I get the report for the current month
     Then Pepe should pay 0

 Scenario: on-demand with one offer
-    Given there is Pepe user with a on-demand susbcription And offer active in the current month
+    Given there is Pepe user with a on-demand subscription And offer active in the current month
     When I get the report for the current month
     Then Pepe should pay 10